Kebalepile/facebook_bot/README.md

 ## Project Description

-This project aims to automate outreach on Facebook by creating a bot that logs in with provided credentials, navigates to specified groups, accesses the members list, and sends each member an advertising message.
+Automates outreach on Facebook by creating a bot that logs in with provided credentials, navigates to specified groups, accesses the members list, and sends each member an advertising message.

 ## Features